ed-word/Problem-Solutions/README.md

-# Hackerrank-Solution
+# Problem-Solutions
-Contains Hackerrank Solutions for the following Problems.
+Contains Solutions for the following Problems.
 1. Sherlock And Valid String
 2. Grid Search
 3. Fibonacci Modified